Regents Park (NSW)

 An assessment of population growth drivers in Regents Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Regents Park (NSW) statistical area (Lv2) is around 5,273 people.
-This reflects a growth of 283 individuals since the 2021 Census, which reported a population of 4,990 people.
-The increase was inferred from AreaSearch's estimation of 5,150 residents based on the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a population density ratio of 2,649 persons per square kilometer, placing Regents Park (NSW) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 5.7% since the census is within 1.9 percentage points of the state's growth rate of 7.6%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 71.0% of overall population gains during recent periods in Regents Park (NSW) (SA2).
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Regents Park (NSW) had an estimated population of around 5,273 as of Feb 2026.
+This reflects an increase of 283 people since the 2021 Census, which reported a population of 4,990 people.
+The change is inferred from the resident population of 5,150, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,649 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 5.7% growth since census positions it within 2.1 percentage points of the state (7.8%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, Regents Park (NSW) (SA2) is projected to have above median population growth nationally, with an expected increase of 1,155 persons by 2041 based on aggregated SA2-level projections, reflecting a total gain of 19.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, an above median population growth is projected for statistical areas analysed by AreaSearch, with the suburb expected to grow by 1,154 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 19.4% in total over the 17 years.

 Frequently Asked Questions - Population